What's the difference between a therapist vs psychologist vs psychiatrist? What are the pros and cons?

 A coach is someone who is trained and devoted to guiding clients to develop new life skills, overcome obstacles and increase confidence.
 Coaches are role models, mentors, wise helpers and guides who act as your "thought partner" and sounding board.
 They're focused on helping you achieve your dreams, goals and quality of life.
 Coaches tend to be future-oriented, and unlike psychologists, they don't focus on past pain.

-For example, there are many Attention Deficit Disorder (ADD) coaches.
+For example, there are public speaking anxiety coaches that help people perform up to their potential in life and work settings.
+There are Attention Deficit Disorder (ADD) coaches.
 They help people with ADD organize and plan out activities for the day.
 Coaches provide coping strategies, motivation and help people stay on track with their goals.
-Anxiety coaches work in similar ways for anxiety issues.

 Coaches work with clients by asking questions, listening carefully, clarifying goals, jointly creating strategies to overcome blocks to success, and jointly developing action steps (and homework when it makes sense).

-When you're looking for a coach it's especially important to look at certifications and credentials.
-We recommend finding a coach with an advanced degree in Psychology (PhD, PsyD) and who has a Board Certified Coach (BCC) certification.
+When you're looking for a coach it's especially important to look at experience and credentials.

 - Met educational and training requirements